-Autotrophic Nutrition Heterotrophic Nutrition Organism prepare its own food and is not Organism does not prepare its own food dependent on any other organism. and dependent on other organism for food.
-Food is prepared from co2, water, sunlight.
-Food cannot be prepared from co2, water, sunlight.
-Chlorophyll is required for food Chlorophyll is not required for food preparation preparation Green plants and certain bacteria have All the animals and fungi, most bacteria autotrophic mode of nutrition. have heterotrophic mode of nutrition
+Autotrophic Nutrition Heterotrophic Nutrition Organism prepares its own food and is not dependent on any other organism.
+An organism that does not prepare its own food and is dependent on other organisms for food.
+Food is prepared from CO 2 , water, and sunlight.
+Food cannot be prepared from CO 2 , water, or sunlight.
+Chlorophyll is required for food preparation.
+Chlorophyll is not required for food preparation.
+Green plants and certain bacteria have autotrophic modes of nutrition.
+All animals and fungi, most bacteria, have heterotrophic modes of nutrition.

 2. Where do plants get each of the raw materials required for photosynthesis?
-Solution:

-Plants required the following raw material for photosynthesis
+Plants require the following raw material for photosynthesis:

-- 1. CO2 is obtained from atmosphere through stomata - 2.
+- 1. CO2 is obtained from the atmosphere through stomata - 2.
 Water is absorbed by plant roots from the soil. - 3.
 Sunlight is an essential raw material for photosynthesis - 4.
 Nutrients are obtained by soil by plant roots

 3. What is the role of the acid in our stomach?
-Solution:

-HCL present in the stomach dissolves food particles and creates an acidic medium.
-In acidic environment protein digesting enzymes pepsinogen is converted into pepsin.
-HCL in the stomach also acts as protective barrier against many disease causing pathogens.
+HCl present in the stomach dissolves food particles and creates an acidic medium.
+In an acidic environment, protein-digesting enzymes, pepsinogen, are converted into pepsin.
+HCl in the stomach also acts as a protective barrier against many disease-causing pathogens.

 4. What is the function of digestive enzymes?
-Solution:

-Digestive enzymes breaks the complex food molecules into simpler ones.
+Digestive enzymes break complex food molecules into simpler ones.
 This will make the food absorption process easy and effective.
-Absorbed food is transported to all parts of the body by blood.
+Absorbed food is transported to all parts of the body by the blood.

 5. How is the small intestine designed to absorb digested food?
-Solution:

-Small intestine has small projections called as micro villi which increases the surface volume which make absorption more effective.
-Within the villi there are numerous blood vessels that absorb digested food and carry it to blood stream.
+The small intestine has small projections called microvilli, which increase the surface volume, making the absorption more effective.
+Within the villi, there are numerous blood vessels that absorb digested food and carry it to the bloodstream.
 Blood transports food to each part of our body.

 1. What advantage over an aquatic organism does a terrestrial organism have with regard to obtaining oxygen for respiration?
-Solution:

-Terrestrial organisms breathe by using atmospheric oxygen whereas aquatic organism take oxygen dissolved in water.
-Oxygen level is high in atmosphere when compared to oxygen in water.
-Hence terrestrial organism need not breathe fast to obtain organism whereas aquatic organisms need to breathe faster to get required oxygen.
+Terrestrial organisms breathe by using atmospheric oxygen, whereas aquatic organisms take oxygen dissolved in water.
+The oxygen level is high in the atmosphere when compared to oxygen in the water.
+Hence, terrestrial organisms need not breathe fast to obtain organisms, whereas aquatic organisms need to breathe faster to get the required oxygen.

-2. What are the different ways in which glucose is oxidized to provide energy in various organisms?
-Solution:
+2. What are the different ways in which glucose is oxidised to provide energy in various organisms?

-In cytoplasm Glucose is first broken down into two 3 carbon compounds called as pyruvate by the process known as Glycolysis.
-Further breakdown takes place in different organism by different processes.
+In the cytoplasm, Glucose is first broken down into two 3 carbon compounds called pyruvate by the process known as Glycolysis.
+Further breakdown takes place in different organisms by different processes.

-3. How is oxygen and carbon dioxide transported in human beings?
-Solution:
+3. How are oxygen and carbon dioxide transported in human beings?

-Oxygen and Carbon-di-oxide is transported in human being via blood stream.
-Oxygen is carried to the cells whereas carbon-di-oxide is carried away from the cells.
-Exchange of gases takes place between the alveoli of lungs and the surrounding blood capillaries.

-Oxygen is absorbed by the blood capillaries from the lungs alveoli by diffusion while carbon-dioxide is absorbed by the lungs alveoli from blood capillaries by diffusion.
+Oxygen and Carbon dioxide are transported in human beings via the bloodstream.
+Oxygen is carried to the cells, whereas carbon dioxide is carried away from the cells.
+The exchange of gases takes place between the alveoli of the lungs and the surrounding blood capillaries.
+Oxygen is absorbed by the blood capillaries from the lungs' alveoli by diffusion, while carbon dioxide is absorbed by the lungs' alveoli from the blood capillaries by diffusion.

-4. How are the lungs designed in human beings to maximize the area for exchange of gases?
-Solution:
+4. How are the lungs designed in human beings to maximise the area for the exchange of gases?